 Third, use an extendable arm mount for the eye-tracker to facilitate data collection by allowing the researcher to adjust the height of the eye-tracker to each infant.

-Fourth, try to make the eye-tracking equipment unobtrusive, focusing infants’ attention solely on the display screen.
+Fourth, make the eye-tracking equipment unobtrusive, focusing infants’ attention solely on the display screen.
 For instance, some systems integrate the eye-tracking equipment with the display monitor or mount the equipment directly below the monitor.

 Note that this task can also be completed by hand-coding high-quality video data of the infants’ looking behavior.
-While hand-coding techniques may pose some challenges for using the more fine-grained time-course analyses, hand-coded data are entirely enough for the aggregate looking analyses.
+While hand-coding techniques may pose some challenges for using the more fine-grained time-course analyses, hand-coded data are entirely sufficient for the aggregate looking analyses.

 Task Design